NICMx/Jool/docs/en/intro-xlat.md

 In general, there are three different basic types of IP translators:

 1. SIIT (also sometimes known as “Stateless NAT64.”
-Perhaps arguably, it is also sometimes referred to as “NAT46.”)
+Perhaps arguably, it is also sometimes referred to as “NAT46.”
+YMMV.)
 2. Stateful NAT64 (Spelled “NAT-six-four,” not “NAT-sixty-four.”)
 3. MAP-T